wdi-sg/gitbook-2018/02-js/js-callbacks-iterators/readme.md

 2. Write code that uses setInterval

+3. Write 3 set timeouts that console.log something in this order in your code: 1. setTimeout for 4 seconds 2. setTimeout for 2 seconds 3. setTimeout for 2 seconds.
+What happens?

-3. write a set timeout that sets another timeout inside the callback.
+4. write a set timeout that sets another timeout inside the callback.

-4. write code that uses setInterval and a separate counter variable to console.log something every 3 seconds.
+5. write code that uses setInterval and a separate counter variable to console.log something every 3 seconds.

-5. write code that clears the interval after 20 seconds
+6. write code that clears the interval after 20 seconds

+7. write code that console.logs something once a second 10 times.

+8. prompt the user to enter a number. console.log something every second the number of times the user entered

+9. if the user enters a number that's larger than 10, reduce the amount of time between console.logs

+10. nest the set interval inside a set timeout- if the user doesn't enter anything after 10 seconds, don't run the set interval.